 Where to Stay in Trieste?
 Consider the James Joyce Hotel (click for details).
 The hotel can offer advice on the favorite haunts, homes and the museum dedicated to James Joyce, the great writer who spent a lot of his life in Trieste.

 The tourist office in Via dell'Orologio 1 on the corner of the main city piazza, Piazza Unità d'Italia, offers maps of the "James Joyce Route" and lots of other information too.

 Now it's Giacomo's turn to tell you about his city....

 Trieste is embraced by the sea.
 A natural harbour it has always been unique, unlike any other city in architecture or character.

 History has made the city what it is today.
 The influences are to be seen everywhere from Roman to Venetian to Austrian.
 Then the terrible century, the world wars and the tragic return to Italy.

-Churches and places of worship are scattered throughout the city, the variety reflecting the city's historic role as a bridge between east and west and a delightful fusion of the colorful cultures that have helped to create the unique atmosphere to be felt here.
-The Cathedral of San Giusto, Europe's largest Synagogue, the Serb Orthodox Church, the Greek one too...there's so much to see.
+Churches and places of worship are scattered throughout the city, the variety reflects the city's historic role as a bridge between east and west and a delightful fusion of the colorful cultures that have helped to create the unique atmosphere to be felt here.
+I love the Cathedral of San Giusto, it is one of the most important religious buildings in the city, with its stunning mosaics and beautiful architecture.
+The city also has the largest Synagogue in Europe, which is a testament to the Jewish community's rich history in Trieste.
+Do visit the Serbian Orthodox Church and the Greek Orthodox Church as well, they reflect the diversity of the city's cultural heritage....there's so much to see.